Monkey mind: Translations

 All 9 Japanese–English dictionaries mention "passion" or "passions."
 Note how Saito's "uncontrollable passions" first appeared in 1930 and was copied into 6 other dictionaries.
 The 5 editions of Kenkyūsha's New Japanese–English Dictionary illustrate lexicographical modifications.
 Editors copied the "clamorous demands of passion" phrase from the 1st edition (Takenobu's … 1918) into all the subsequent versions.
 The 2nd (1931) first added "uncontrollable" to "passions," which was copied in later editions.
 The 3rd edition (1954) included a literal translation "wild horses of passions and flighty monkeys of desires", but this was omitted from the 4th (1974) and 5th (2003, which added the definite article "the").

 Popular culture

 Examples of "mind monkey" are predictably common in Chinese popular culture.
-For instance, Sam yuen yi ma 心猿意馬 – the Cantonese pronunciation of Xinyuanyima "mind-monkey will-horse" – was a 1999 Hong Kong movie (known in English as "The Accident") by Stanley Kwan.
+For instance, Sam yuen yi ma (心猿意馬) – the Cantonese pronunciation of Xinyuanyima ("mind-monkey will-horse") – was a 1999 Hong Kong movie (known in English as "The Accident") by Stanley Kwan.
 However, examples of "mind monkey" are surprisingly widespread in modern English culture.
 For instance, there are blogs named "Mind Monkey!", "Mind of the Monkey", "Monkey Mind", and "No monkey mind".
-Author Steve Michael Reedy explores the concept of the Monkey Mind through his collection of children's fantasy stories in "Tales For Your Monkey's Mind."

 In English-language publishing, fewer books are titled with "mind monkey", such as Master the Mind Monkey, than "monkey mind".
 "Taming" is common among Taming the Monkey Mind, Taming the Monkey Mind; A Guide to Pure Land Practice, and Taming Our Monkey Mind: Insight, Detachment, Identity.
-Other examples of book titles include Samba and the Monkey Mind, Meeting the Monkey Halfway, Your Monkey Mind Connection, and Still the Monkey.
+Other examples of book titles include Samba and the Monkey Mind, Meeting the Monkey Halfway, Your Monkey Mind Connection, Still the Monkey, and "Tales For Your Monkey's Mind".